spring-projects/spring-boot/spring-zero-actuator/README.md

       public Map<String, String> helloWorld() {
         return Collections.singletonMap("message", "Hello World");
       }

       public static void main(String[] args) throws Exception {
         SpringApplication.run(SampleController.class, args);
       }

     }

-You can launch that straight away using the Spring Bootstrap CLI (without the `@EnableAutoConfiguration` and even without the import statements that your IDE will add if you are using one), or you can use the main method to launch it from your project jar.
+You can launch that straight away using the Spring Zero CLI (without the `@EnableAutoConfiguration` and even without the import statements that your IDE will add if you are using one), or you can use the main method to launch it from your project jar.
 Just add a